-The Connext DDS LM bundle includes the Security Plugins and OpenSSL®.
-If you have the LM version of Connext DDS (with "lm" in its package name), you can skip to the next chapter.
+The Connext evaluation and LM bundles include the Security Plugins and OpenSSL[®].
+If you have the evaluation or LM version of Connext (with "eval" or "lm" in its package name), you can skip to the next chapter.

 Log into the RTI Customer Portal, https://support.rti.com/.
 You will need your username and password, which are included in the letter confirming your purchase.
 If you do not have this letter, please contact license@rti.com If you need help with the download process, contact support@rti.com.